Work-At-Home Job Troubleshooting: Why You’re Not Getting Hired

 5. Your application was lost.

 I’m convinced that somewhere in the universe floats millions of lost emails and digital submissions that never made it to their destination.
 It is possible that your resume gets lost.
-In that case, it’s okay to follow up to check that your submission was received.
+In that case, it’s okay to follow up to check that your submission was received, unless the job post says specifically not to reach out.